 All significant cases are communicated in details to the Audit Committee.

-For more information about our approach to labour, see our reporting to UN Global Compact Communication on Progress, Part 1, Principle 10.
+For more information about our latest activities, see our Reporting to UN Global Compact Communication on Progress.